NeuroInfo Glossary

 • Serial section, Independent registration: Each section has an independent transform with some fixed parameters

-For images of unsectioned specimens or intact image volumes, there is a single registration method and single transform applied to the whole volume.
+For images of unsectioned specimens or intact image volumes, a single transform is applied to the whole volume using NeuroInfo Volume Registration process.

 Serial Section Reconstruction: a series of histologic section images that have been assembled into a 3D image volume representing the pre-sectioned brain, for example with the Serial Section Assembler.

-Transform: maps geometric points from one physical coordinate space into another.
-In NeuroInfo, transforms essentially alter the size, shape, and/or sectioning angle of the reference atlas to match those features of the experimental section.
+Transform: A transform maps geometric points from one physical coordinate space into another.
+NeuroInfo creates one or more transforms as the result of registering a brain image or series of brain-section images to a brain atlas.
+Transforms record the alterations in the size, shape, and/or sectioning angle of the reference atlas needed to register (align) the experimental brain image to the atlas.

 Transform Set: a collection of transforms, one for each section in a serial section registration.
 Transform Sets are not relevant for image-volume registration.